ToucanToco/weaverbird/docs/_docs/tech/steps.md

 **Output dataset:**

+With the mongo translator, you will get an error at row-level as shown below:

 | DATE    | COUNTRY | VALUE | MY_EVOL   |
 | ------- | ------- | ----- | --------- |
 | 2014-12 | France  | 79    |           |